Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much are property prices expected to increase in Lucca in 2026?

-As of early 2026, property prices in Lucca are expected to increase by around 3% in nominal terms over the course of the year, slightly above Italy's national average thanks to Lucca's structural scarcity and sustained lifestyle demand.
+As of 2026, property prices in Lucca are expected to increase by about 3.5% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Lucca.